-It's no wonder that audiences have been clamouring for a Mirror's Edge sequel since its release in 2008.
-DICE's brief detour from their best-selling Battlefield series was a slick, inventive, and gorgeous video game.
+It’s no wonder that audiences have been clamouring for more Mirror’s Edge.
+DICE’s brief detour from their best-selling Battlefield series was a slick, inventive, and gorgeous video game.

 Unfortunately, it didn’t sell well — not surprising for a $US60 game that was only about six hours long.